 Leviticus 23: 23 – 25 – Instructions for celebrating Yom Teruah.

-Numbers 10: 1 – 10 – Trumpets created for calling the children of Israel to battle and for sounding on feast days.
+Numbers 10: 1 – 10 – Trumpets were created for calling the children of Israel to battle and for sounding on feast days.

 Numbers 29: 1 – 6 – Instructions for offerings on this day.